 Temperature & Humidity

-This tropical species is sensitive to the cold, and should be grown in a terrarium that’s consistently above 15°C (60°F) to keep it healthy.
+This tropical species is sensitive to the cold and should be kept in conditions consistently over 57°F (14°C) to keep it healthy.

-Though, the Aluminum Plant is often grown as a houseplant – which would suggest it’s not too sensitive to humidity – it definitely grows well under high humidity conditions.
+Despite the Aluminum Plant being often grown as a houseplant – which would suggest it’s not too sensitive to humidity – it will definitely struggle if the humidity is too low.

 Growth